For information on NAMI Ending the Silence and NAMI In Our Own Voice contact:

 NAMI Keystone PA and its Affiliates are offering the 8-session (meets once a week for 8 weeks) NAMI Peer-to-Peer course online or in-person throughout the year.
 Registration is required for all classes but does not guarantee admission as space is limited.
-The current class is full.
 Please submit your registration to be placed on our waiting list.

 NAMI Peer-to-Peer is a free, eight-session educational program for adults (18+) with mental health conditions who are looking to learn more about themselves and define their own wellness and recovery.
 Led by trained individuals with lived experience, this program includes activities, discussions and group wisdom.
 This course does not include recommendations for treatment approaches.
 NAMI Peer-to-Peer provides a safe, confidential space for those seeking mutual support and growth in a “judgment-free zone.”